-It can be a daunting task to buy something the old man will actually like.
+It can be a daunting task to buy something the old man will actually like this 16 June.
 That's why we've taken it upon ourselves to round up the best Father's Day tech gifts out there, because who doesn't like tech?
 From tablets, phones, speakers and fitness trackers there's something in this list every dad is sure to like.

 Apple iPad 9.7in (2018)

 If your dad is constantly fighting for the TV remote, enjoys reading news online or maybe enjoys a spot of gaming, a tablet could be a really good idea for a Father's Day present.
 It's an extra special gift if you live far apart, as it'll open up the world of video calls via Skype or FaceTime.

 The gold standard of tablets is surely the iPad, which has recently taken a welcome price drop to £319/US$329 with the 2018 model and is compatible with the Apple Pencil.

 That’s just two options, so why not take a look at our definitive guide to the best tablets available too?

 Virtual assistants are a great gift option if your Dad loves using Google voice or Siri.